 Some people may wonder whether it's appropriate to give a homemade item for someone's birthday.
 Luckily the answer is almost always yes, according to Alan Henry of Lifehacker.

-As long as you can answer yes to the following two questions, giving a handmade gift should be perfectly acceptable:
+As long as you can answer yes to the following two questions, giving a handmade gift should be perfectly acceptable as long as you have the skills to make it and you think the gift will be appreciated.

 How to use apps and technology to make awesome DIY presents